mrsimpson/slides-data-in-motion/slides.md

 Mapping => operates on a single event => trivial

 [click]
-windowing => hm – we need to consider multiple events in a time- or count-window
+Windowing => hm – we need to consider multiple events in a time- or count-window

 [click]
-CEP => The order matters => also multiple events need to be considers
+CEP => The order matters => also multiple events need to be considered

 [click]
-whenever we need information about more than the current event, we need state.
+Whenever we need information about more than the current event, we need state.

 [click]
 That's not bad – it's just complex to scale (or reach zero-downtime)